4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Introduction

-\item We also propose recursive selection refinement, an accurate object segmentation method, which provide a rapid but precise selection of edited objects in dynamic NeRF in a recursive manner.
-Our experimental results demonstrate its accuracy and efficiency.
+\item We propose Recursive Selection Refinement, an accurate 4D object segmentation method that enables rapid and precise selection of target objects in the dynamic NeRF in a recursive manner.
+Our experimental results confirm its accuracy and efficiency.